Researchers are always looking for more efficient ways to treat patients with less risk for possible complications.

 The chairman of the Department of OBGYN, Dr. David Mootabar from Westchester Hospital in Mt.
 Kisco, NY reviewed all the findings.
 His comments included, “Uterine Artery Embolization is an excellent alternative to surgical treatment that is possibly underutilized.
 This study reinforces what we’ve known for a while.
 The lower rate of complications is well established.”

 He qualified his comment by adding that UFE isn’t for every woman.
 Someone with a quickly growing fibroid might be at a higher risk for cancer.
-Although this is uncommon, women should speak to Gregory Eads, M.D. about their own circumstances before making a decision about fibroid treatment.
+Although this is uncommon, women should speak to Dr. Gregory Eads. about their own circumstances before making a decision about fibroid treatment.

 Additional Benefits of UFE